mtaku3/filepond-plugin-tarball/README.md

-# :gift: Filepond Plugin Tarball
+# :gift: FilePond Plugin Tarball

-This is an extension plugin for [Filepond](https://pqina.nl/filepond/) uploader where you can upload directories as Tar Files instead of uploading each individual files in them separately.
+This is an extension plugin for [FilePond](https://pqina.nl/filepond/) uploader where you can upload directories as Tar Files instead of uploading each individual files in them separately.

 ## :package: Installation